There's Gold in Digital Onboarding

 Getting Your Gold

-The start of a digital onboarding project begins with a defined goal: do you want to digitize a single product, specific customer groups, or your entire operation?
-This establishes the lower bound on time and cost of implementation.
-It may well be useful, for example, to onboard existing high-ROI customers, and then onboard all future new customers with the new platform.
-By saving lower-margin legacy customers for later transition, you reduce deployment complexity and workload.
+- Automate as much of the underwriting as possible: Minimizing human interventions will help ensure more consistent decisions while increasing speed to the first transaction, reducing overheads, and creating a better customer experience.

-Also decide if you’re willing to launch with “hands-off” onboarding, or if you need to insert a conditional review step into the process.
-You lose some responsiveness with conditional review, but when you’re new to digital onboarding, that cautionary step may be warranted.
+- Leverage analytics and rules: Implement a solution that is configurable from a business user perspective and can allow you to import models, scorecards, trees, and tables, as well as create these elements natively in a browser-based user interface.

-With these decisions behind you, you’re ready to go platform shopping.
+Next, go platform shopping.
+Choosing the right partner is essential for operationalizing an onboarding plan balanced between speed and risk tolerance.
 Keep in mind that you don’t need to limit your choices to platforms that replicate your current business operations.
 Also ensure that a platform has growth capabilities beyond your initial deployment, especially for limited product or customer rollouts.
 Don’t be afraid to exploit vendor expertise.
 They want your business, and should be willing to give you decision-making assistance up front.

 Banks don’t have to digital onboard.
 But they’ll be missing out on a lot of gold!